WildCodeSchool/Paris-Scrubs/README.md

 # Paris-Scrubs

-project number 2 Wild Code School : Team Scrub , We are going to create a dating web site that will focus on individuals imperfections
+This is my project number 2 made while I was studying at Wild Code School : we have built a dating web site that focuses on individuals imperfections.
+We used Reactjs/CSS3/HTML5.